lindbrook/packageRank/README.md

 packageRank(package = "cholera", all.filters = TRUE)
 ```

-Note that the `all.filters` argument is contextual.
-This is because
+Note that the `all.filters = TRUE` is contextual.
+Depending on the
-there are two sets of filters: CRAN specific functions, accessible via
-the `ip.filter` and `size.filter` arguments, work independently of
+function used, you’ll either get the CRAN-specific or the
+package-specific set of filters.
+The former sets `ip.filter = TRUE` and
-packages, at the level of the entire log; package specific functions,
+`size.filter = TRUE`; it works independently of packages at the level of
-accessible via the `triplet.filter`, `sequence.filter`, and
-`size.filter` arguments, rely on specific information about packages
+the entire log.
+The latter sets `triplet.filter = TRUE`,
+`sequence.filter = TRUE` and `size.filter TRUE`; it relies on package
-(e.g., size of source or binary file).
+specific information (e.g., size of source or binary file).

 Ideally, we’d like to use both sets.
-However, the package specific set
+However, the package-specific set
-can be computationally expensive, especially when making relative
-comparisons like computing rank percentiles.
-This is because we need to
+is computationally expensive because they need to be applied
-apply the package specific filters to all the observed packages in a
-log, which can involve tens of thousands of packages.
-While not
+individually to all packages in the log, which can involve tens of
-unfeasible, currently this takes a long time.
+thousands of packages.
+While not unfeasible, currently this takes a long

-For this reason, when setting `all.filters = TRUE`, certain functions
+time.
+For this reason, when `all.filters = TRUE`, `packageRank()`,
-default to use only CRAN specific filters: `packageRank()`,
 `ipPackage()`, `countryPackage()`, `countryDistribution()` and
-`packageDistribution()`.
-Other functions default to using both CRAN and
+`packageDistribution()` use only CRAN specific filters while
-package specific functions: `packageLog()`, `packageCountry()`, and
+`packageLog()`, `packageCountry()`, and `filteredDownloads()` use both
-`filteredDownloads()`.
+CRAN and package specific filters.

 ### IV - notes